rndinfosecguy/TrashSearch/README.md

 ```

 ## Hint
-This tool just tells you if your email/domain or password was identified by the TrashPanda OSINT bot.
+This tool tells you if your email/domain or password was identified by the TrashPanda OSINT bot.

 To avoid abuse the email/domain search does not disclose passwords and the password search does not disclose the corresponding email/domain.

 ## Parameters
 - m: mode to use [0 = email/domain search, 1 = password search]